-- These columns are intended to show the potential value of the payments for each Named Executive Officer under the 2006 Plan if the threshold, target or maximum goals are satisfied for the performance measures.
+- These columns are intended to show the potential value of the payments for each Named Executive Officer under the 2006 Plan.
 The potential payments are performance-driven and therefore completely at risk.
-There are no specific threshold or target amounts that can be determined with respect to any payouts of incentive compensation under the 2006 Plan for fiscal 2021 because any amounts payable are determined on a quarterly basis based on pre-approved percentages for each Named Executive Officer multiplied by the amount, if any, that net sales for the applicable quarter exceed net sales for the corresponding quarter in the previous year.
+There are no specific threshold or target amounts that can be determined with respect to any payouts of incentive compensation under the 2006 Plan for fiscal 2023 because any amounts payable are determined on a quarterly basis based on pre-approved percentages for each Named Executive Officer multiplied by the amount, if any, that net sales for the applicable quarter exceed net sales for the corresponding quarter in the previous year.
 Additional information regarding the business measurements and performance goals for determining the payments is described in the section entitled "Compensation Discussion and Analysis-Annual Incentive Compensation" in this proxy statement.
-When determining the performance goals, the Compensation Committee did not place a limit on the non-equity incentive compensation that could be earned by the Named Executive Officers in fiscal 2021; however, the maximum amount of incentive compensation that any Named Executive Officer may earn in a 12-month period under the 2006 Plan is \$10,000,000. - (2) Represents performance-based awards of restricted shares with vesting linked to EPS performance that are divided into three equal tranches, with awards based on achievement of certain annual EPS growth goals for each of 2021, 2022 and 2023, and performance-based awards of restricted shares with vesting linked to relative TSR performance based on Skechers' three-year total stockholder return performance from March 1, 2021 through February 29, 2024 over three years commencing on the grant date.
+When determining the performance goals, the Compensation Committee did not place a limit on the non-equity incentive compensation that could be earned by the Named Executive Officers in fiscal 2023; however, the maximum amount of incentive compensation that any Named Executive Officer may earn in a 12-month period under the 2006 Plan is \$10,000,000. - Represents performance-based awards of restricted shares with a portion of the vesting linked to EPS performance that are divided into three equal tranches, with awards based on achievement of certain annual EPS Growth goals for each of 2023, 2024 and 2025, and with a portion of the vesting linked to relative TSR performance based on Skechers' three-year total stockholder return performance from March 10, 2023 through March 9, 2026.
 The Named Executive Officers may earn between 0% and 200% of their respective "target" number of shares that were awarded based on performance relative to the performance objectives during the applicable performance period.
-Additional information regarding the performance objectives is described in the section entitled "Compensation Discussion and Analysis-Long-Term Incentive Program" in this proxy statement. - (3) This column shows the number of shares of restricted stock awarded in 2021 to the Named Executive Officers under the 2017 Plan.
-All scheduled vesting is subject to the executive's continued service on the applicable vesting date. - (4) This column shows the aggregate grant date fair value of stock awards in 2021, as calculated in accordance with FASB ASC Topic 718.
-See Note 8, "Stockholders' Equity and Stock Compensation," to our company's Audited Consolidated Financial Statements set forth in our Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC on February 25, 2022, for information concerning the ASC 718 values and the assumptions used to determine such values.
-For further information about the assumptions used to calculate the grant date fair value of the stock awards granted in 2021, see footnote (1) to the Summary Compensation Table above.
+Additional information regarding the performance objectives is described in the section entitled "Compensation Discussion and Analysis -Long-Term Incentive Program" in this proxy statement. - (3) This column shows the number of shares of restricted stock awarded in 2023 to the Named Executive Officers under the 2017 Plan.
+All scheduled vesting is subject to the executive's continued service on the applicable vesting date. - (4) This column shows the aggregate grant date fair value of stock awards in 2023, as calculated in accordance with FASB ASC Topic 718.
+See Note 8, "Stockholders' Equity and Stock Compensation," to our company's Audited Consolidated Financial Statements set forth in our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on February 28, 2024, for information concerning the ASC 718 values and the assumptions used to determine such values.
+For further information about the assumptions used to calculate the grant date fair value of the stock awards granted in 2023, see footnote (1) to the SCT above.

-(5) Represents restricted shares scheduled to vest in four equal installments on March 1, 2022 and the first three anniversaries thereof.
+(5) Represents restricted shares scheduled to vest in three equal installments on March 1, 2024 and the first two anniversaries thereof.

-Outstanding Equity Awards at 2021 Fiscal Year-End
+Outstanding Equity Awards at 2023 Fiscal Year-End